The Frugal Girls

 Yummy Peaches + Your Slow Cooker = this delicious spiced homemade Crockpot Peach Butter Recipe!
 Are you ready to take your peaches to the next level of delicious goodness??

-Cinnamon Honey Butter Spread
+Cinnamon Honey Butter Butter

 Are you ready to whip some Cinnamon Honey Butter Spread up??
-It’ll just take a minute! {seriously… that’s all!}
+It’ll just take a minute! (seriously… that’s all!)

-Cinnamon Brown Sugar Butter Recipe
+Cinnamon Brown Sugar Spread

 This cinnamon brown sugar butter recipe will have your tastebuds smiling… it’s tastes just like the incredible butter they serve at Texas Roadhouse… YUM!!!